oracle-samples/oracleadapter-parse/README.md

 # Oracle Storage Adapter for Parse Server

 This document describes how to build and run [Parse Server](https://parseplatform.org/) with the new Oracle storage adapter based on the [Oracle NodeJS libraries](https://node-oracledb.readthedocs.io/en/latest).
-It will demonstrate running against the [Free23c Docker container](https://www.oracle.com/database/free) and the [JSON Autonomoumous database](https://www.oracle.com/autonomous-database/autonomous-json-database/) in the cloud.
-The team is currently working with Parse to upstream the adapter to their [Parse repository](https://github.com/parse-community/parse-server) but, in the meantime, this is an early adopter version.
+It will demonstrate running against the [Free Oracle Database 23ai Docker container](https://www.oracle.com/database/free) and the [JSON Autonomoumous database](https://www.oracle.com/autonomous-database/autonomous-json-database/) in the cloud.

 ## Prerequisites